Monday, December 19, 2016

 window openings took a lot of time, patience, and good ole elbow grease.

 Ah yes, sanding the clerestory window openings and surrounding areas.....it all comes back to me now!
-Thankfully, that work is but a not-so-fond memory :) Cleaning and sanding and stripping the area and the removed cover boards (see images below the below images :) was one of the many challenging jobs at this stage of the exterior work.
+Thankfully, that work is but a not-so-fond memory :) Cleaning, sanding, and stripping the area and the removed cover boards (see images below the below images :) was one of the many challenging jobs at this stage of the exterior work.

 Next moved on to repair each of the clerestory openings' poplar filler boards.
 Every single one of them had failed at the narrowest part of the arch at the iron roof rib where the copper flashing is nailed into the board.
 Good grief!
 You may notice that on the inside of an opening, there is a break in the mahogany cover board in the same place on the inside!
 We will deal with those at a later date.
 Making replacement pieces for the exterior from the vintage poplar acquired from Akorn, PA via Rousseau Reclaimed, took some patience and finesse.